 Caution: Always hike with a buddy on the Yuba Rim Trail.
 This is wild country alive with mountain lions, bears and rattlesnakes.
 Lots of poison oak.

 How to get there: From Nevada City, take Highway 49 towards Camptonville, turn left on Marysville Road and cross over the Bullards Bar Dam.
 Rice’s Crossing Preserve is located 1.3 miles from the dam.
-There is a sign.
-Park in the rock quarry on the right and cross the road to the North Meadow where you will find the trailhead.
+Park in the turnout on the left, across from the quarry by the large white sign above the meadow.
+The trailhead begins at the large rock boulders next to the white sign, look for a Yuba Rim Trail sign at the bottom of the hill at the edge of the meadow.

 The area we know today as Rice’s Crossing Preserve was always a place of significance for the Nisenan people.
 Today, walking the trail is a chance to interact with nature.
 Native plant species like Red bud, Tan oak, Honeysuckle, Madrone, Ceanothus, Douglas fir, Ponderosa pine and dogwood line the trail’s edge.